theCLDC/defend-dissent/anonymous-routing.md

 ![Virtual Private Networks](pictures/anonymous-browsing-vpn.jpeg "Virtual Private Networks")

 Of course, the VPN provider knows all of your Internet behavior, and with their cooperation, an adversary would too.
 That is, you are trusting your VPN provider with that information.
 However, your ISP (without using a VPN) has access to the same information, but your ISP does not conceal your IP address from destination servers (e.g. web, email, etc.) on the Internet.
 That is, you are putting the same trust in your VPN provider as you must in your ISP.
-The only increased privacy risk comes with using a VPN across many locations.
+Some increased privacy risk, however, comes with using the same VPN across many locations, giving a single entitiy (that VPN) a more complete view of your Internet use than available to the ISP at each location.

 ### Not trusting the middle man: The Onion Router